 The college's Facilities Master Plan was updated during the spring of 2003 in response to a recommendation from the SACS Peer Review Team.
 The plan was adopted by the Executive Council in March 2003 and a process for evaluating the Facilities Master Plan on an annual basis was approved.
 The Building and Grounds Committee was reactivated to provide leadership in gathering planning input for updating the Facilities Master Plan.
-The committee is expected to compile its report Spring 2006.
+The committee, under the guidance of the Director of the Physical Plant, will update the Facilities Master Plan during the 2007-08 plan year.
 The standard is met.